 TGWs: The thousand grain weight is the weight in grams of 1000 cereal kernels.
 It is determined using an automatic grain counter.
 After counting, the grain is dried overnight at 105 degrees C. TWGs are useful for determining the evenness of grain size (by comparing several TGWs).
 The TGW is also important when calculating the drilling rate for sowing cereals.

 HFN: The Hagberg Falling Number is a recognised international test used by millers to assess the level of germination/sprouting within a batch of wheat intended for bread making.
 Developed in the 1950s, the Hagberg apparatus measures the time taken for a plunger to fall through a standardised hot slurry of milled wheat flour.
 As wheat begins to germinate it produces the enzyme alpha-amylase, which reduces the bread making potential of the wheat, and reduces the HFN.
 A HFN of 300 seconds or more is generally accepted as the cut-off point for bread making.
 A low HFN would reduce the value of the crop and could mean that the grain could only be sold for animal feed.
 The process includes 60 seconds of mixing, when the plunger is automatically rapidly lifted up and down by the mechanism.
 At 60 seconds, the plunger is released at its highest point so it can fall through the mixture.
 Thus the minimum possible reading is 60.
 THe HFN is determined on fresh grain.
-From 2016 the HFN is the mean of two readings.
+From 2016 the HFN is measured with a Perten Instruments FN1000, and is the mean of two readings.

 HFNs in 2007 and 2010 were very low.
 This is probably because it was very wet around harvest, and the grain had started to sprout before it could be harvested.